 Giving your clients an option and including several shipping alternatives is the best practice.
 If you provide free shipping, your clients will appreciate it significantly.
-According to studies, 75% of US consumers said that free shipping would encourage them to buy things online.
+According to studies, 75% of US consumers said that free shipping would encourage them to buy more things online.

 9) Anticipate future sales

 1) Determine which products offer the most value to your customers by analyzing product demand.
 Use a variety of methods and approaches, such as social media trend analysis, consumer behavior analysis, keyword research, and regional validation.
-You may even pre-sell things on your internet store to observe how many people order them.
+You can even pre-sell things on your internet store to observe how many people order them.

 3) Set up email notifications.
-Another strategy to predict future sales is setting up email notifications for things out of stock.
+Another strategy to predict future sales is setting up email notifications for things that are out of stock.
 Allow your consumer to receive email notifications if the desired size or color is out of stock.
 You may let customers know when a specific item becomes available.
 If you retain more customers, make sure to mention an approximate availability date.

 10) Keep track with Shopify analytics